 - Flavonoids, such as grape seed extract

-Flavonoids are classified as food supplements.
-They come mainly from plant sources such as citrus fruits and, and they contain antioxidants and have anti-inflammatory properties.
-Daflon, (MPFF), is another new naturally based compound that some feel eases aching and swelling of the legs after a few months of treatment.
+Daflon (MPFF) is another new naturally based compound that can ease aching and swelling of the legs after a few months of treatment.
 There is some research to support this claim.
-There are some companies who also offer mixtures of these and other ingredients, as natural remedies specifically made to enhance vein health.
+Also, there are some companies who offer mixtures of these and other ingredients, as natural remedies specifically made to enhance vein health.

-Regardless of the appearance of veins and the severity of symptoms, varicose veins should never be thought of as merely a cosmetic problem as they could lead to serious health issues – such as blood clots.
+Regardless of the appearance of veins and the severity of symptoms, you should never see varicose veins as a cosmetic problem only.
+Indeed, they could lead to serious health issues such as blood clots.
 Although supplements may relieve symptoms, even mild cases should be examined by a doctor to determine if there are any hidden problems.

 Although exercise cannot be considered as a cure for varicose veins, it can alleviate pain and improve overall vein health.

-- Yoga: as well as strengthening muscles, there are many yoga poses which involve elevating your legs – by elevating your legs you are aiding your body in draining the blood back to your heart, this assists in improving vein health and also alleviates pain.
+- Yoga: as well as strengthening muscles, there are many yoga poses which involve elevating your legs.
+This helps your body draining the blood back to your heart, improving vein health and alleviating pain.
 Be advised that there are some prolonged abdominal yoga poses which may not be recommended.

 - Walking: a low-impact exercise which allows you to stretch and strengthen calf muscles.
 Walking is highly recommended both for the prevention and treatment of vein disease.

 - Running: another way of stretching and strengthening calf muscles, running can be very beneficial for vein health.
 However, running can also put strain on your joints and make varicose vein symptoms worse.

-- Cycling: stationary bikes provide a low-impact cardio option, nonetheless in some cases intensive cycling or extended periods of time crouched over handlebars can increase abdominal pressure and reduce the blood flow to your legs, which can exacerbate varicose vein symptoms.
+- Cycling: stationary bikes provide a low-impact cardio option.
+Nonetheless, in some cases, intensive cycling or extended periods of time crouched over handlebars can increase abdominal pressure.
+This reduces the blood flow to your legs, which can exacerbate varicose vein symptoms.